-A total of 21,661 samples of wild, semi-domesticated and captive Norwegian cervids were analysed in 2021.
-From these, two moose (Alces alces) and one red deer (Cervus elaphus) tested positive for CWD.
-The cases in moose were a female moose from fallen stock, 17 years old, found dead in Vinje municipality and a 13 years old male moose euthanized in the municipality of Bamble due to a broken leg.
-The red deer was a hunted animal, adult female, from the municipality of Etne.
+A total of 17,584 samples of wild, semi-domesticated and captive Norwegian cervids were analysed in 2022.
+From these, two moose (Alces alces), one red deer (Cervus elaphus) and one reindeer (Rangifer tarandus) tested positive for CWD.
+The cases in moose were old female moose from fallen stock, a 19 years old found dead in Nord-Odal municipality and a 20 years old euthanized in the municipality of Tynset due to poor body condition.
+The red deer from Bremanger municipality was also a euthanized adult female.
+The age could not be determined, as the jaw was not available.
+The reindeer case was a hunted, eight years old female from the wild reindeer management area Hardangervidda.
 All locations are in Southern Norway.

-The cases detected had disease characteristics as described for the respective species in previous reports, i.e. PrPSc were only detected in brain tissue, and no prions were detected in lymphoid tissues with diagnostic test.
+The cases detected had disease characteristics as described for the respective species in previous reports, i.e. PrP^{Sc} were only detected in brain tissue, and no prions were detected in lymphoid tissues with diagnostic test in the sporadic appearance of moose and red deer, and with lymphoid involvement in the reindeer case of classical CWD.

-In addition, 17 reindeer (Rangifer tarandus) from Svalbard and 33 wild muskoxen (Ovibos moschatus) from the Dovrefjell Mountains were tested and found negative for TSE.
+In addition, 17 reindeer from Svalbard and 43 wild muskoxen (Ovibos moschatus) from the Dovrefjell Mountains were tested and found negative for TSE.